ClanDesDindesLibres2/Robot_Mecanique/README.md

 * The different pieces fit together and are glued together using wood glue
 ### 1.2- Electrical parts of the robotic arm
 #### Robot's motor
+The code for the motors is run in Arduino IDE and then executed with the OpenCR card.
+The Dynamixel Workbench library is needed to move the motors and the board OpenCR librairy is needed to convert the Arduino code to OpenCR.
+* Parts to acquire:
+  * 2X motors: Dynamixels XM430-W350
+  * 1X motor: Dynamixel 2XL430-W250
+These motors are part of the assemble guide linked above for the robotic arm.

 ## 2- Chessboard
 ### 2.1- Mechanical parts of the chessboard